hammerill/Sand-Box2D/README.md

 - <kbd>Cross</kbd> - reset box position.
 - <kbd>Left Stick</kbd> or <kbd>DPAD</kbd> - move camera.
 - <kbd>L</kbd>/<kbd>R</kbd> or <kbd>Right Stick</kbd> - adjust zoom.

-## Known issues
-All the program itself is behaving strange at this time.
-In future it's necessary to resolve the physics calculations and\or rendering problems, because right now this program can't be taken seriously.